skypjack/entt/docs/md/entity.md

 registry.valid(entt::null);
 ```

-A registry rejects the null entity in all cases because it isn't considered
+A registry rejects the null entity in all cases because it is not considered
 valid.
 It also means that the null entity cannot own components.<br/>
 The type of the null entity is internal and should not be used for any purpose
 other than defining the null entity itself.
 However, there exist implicit